 A lack of focus on your cash flow can make tough times scary.
 According to a survey conducted by JP Morgan Chase, the average small business holds 27 cash buffer days in reserve.
-That means that an average business can continue to meet all of its cash outflows (rent, labor, utilities, etc) without earning any money for 27 days.
-But of course, not every business falls within this average.
+That means that an average business can continue to meet all of its cash outflows (rent, labor, utilities, etc.) without earning any money for 27 days.
+But of course not every business falls within this average.

-Because cash is so important to keeping a business afloat during tough times, including recession, it’s time to do your best to make whatever cash reserves you have last as long as possible.
+Because cash is so important to keeping a business afloat during tough times, including a recession, it’s time to do your best to make whatever cash reserves you have last as long as possible.
 Some key things to do now include:

-- Collect your receivables: When times are good it’s easy to let your receivables stretch a little longer than they should.
+- Collect your receivables: When times are good, it’s easy to let your receivables stretch a little longer than they should.
 Maybe your net 30 somehow slid to net 45 or even net 60.
 That’s not going to fly anymore.
 Follow up on any that are past due and collect your receivables now.
 Consider adding late payment fees to further incentivize prompt payments.